Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2012-09-28-task-adapter-2-2-better-assignee-field-transfer.md

 <p>Task Adapter version 2.2 has 1 new feature and 3 important bugfixes:</p>
 <p>Feature:</p>
 <ul>
-<li>Support assignee transfer from Redmine to other systems, like JIRA</li>
+* Support assignee transfer from Redmine to other systems, like JIRA

 </ul>

 Bugfixes:</p>
 <ul>
-<li>Microsoft Project: Assignee is not saved properly to MSP in some cases</li>
+* Microsoft Project: Assignee is not saved properly to MSP in some cases
-<li>Redmine: default task type is shown as "null" in Redmine Editor for a new config</li>
+* Redmine: default task type is shown as "null" in Redmine Editor for a new config
-<li>JIRA: Estimated Time field is not shown in Fields Mapping panel for JIRA</li>
+* JIRA: Estimated Time field is not shown in Fields Mapping panel for JIRA

 </ul></p>